terhechte/bevy_quickmenu/Readme.md

 ## `MenuItem`

-In order to give you *some* flexibility, the menu item allows you to return four different types:
+In order to give you *some* flexibility, the menu item allows you to return five different types:

 - `MenuItem::label`: A small text label that cannot be selected
 - `MenuItem::headline`: A big text label that cannot be selected
 - `MenuItem::action`: A action that is performed when the user selects it
 - `MenuItem::screen`: Dive into a screen when the user selects this
+- `MenuItem::image`: A single image (including an optional `Style`)

 In addition, a menu-item can have one of a couple of pre-defined icons or a custom icon